TeamSCREAMRobotics/4522_2023Competition/README.md

 * Trajectory generation with WPILib trajectory generator

-     For each path segment, we automatically generate slow, medium, and fast speed trajectories in our VariableSpeedTrajectory class.
-While this means we generate significantly more trajectories than we actually use, we can very easily change our trajectories.
-If, for example, a trajectory is moving too slowly and we want to change it easily during compeition, all we have to do is change the speed variable where we select the trajectory.

-     We also have a constraint to limit the speed of the robot while going over the cable bump during trajectory.
+     We have a constraint to limit the speed of the robot while going over the cable bump during trajectory.

      //TODO